About Friends of Bald Rock

 The preserve is home to two headwater streams that are essential in maintaining several groups of rare plant species.
 These include the nationally threatened piedmont ragwort, and the state threatened, grass of parnassus.
 Rare animal species that have also been documented nearby include the New England cottontail (rabbit), Eastern woodrat and the northern long-eared bat.

 The South Carolina Department of Natural Resources (SCDNR) has managed the property since 2001.
-However, Bald Rock Heritage Preserve continues to suffer from widespread daily abuse.
-This includes layers of graffiti, trash, old wrecked cars, fires, fireworks, evidence of drug and alcohol use, broken glass, beer cans and bottles in streams, and other illegal activity, including regular use of the Preserve between sunset and sunrise when it is posted as closed.
+Unfortunately, Bald Rock Heritage Preserve continues to experience overuse with an average of 3000 visitors a week, facilitated by easy access from Geer Highway for almost 100 years.
+The result has been long term abuse including graffiti, trash, campfires, fireworks, evidence of drug and alcohol use, broken glass, and other illegal activity.
+Visitors continue to access the property between sunset and sunrise although it is posted as closed.

-Friends of Bald Rock is a volunteer service organization founded in 2021 that is working to restore and enhance the safe public use and enjoyment of the space while preserving and protecting its natural resources.
+Friends of Bald Rock is a 501(c)(3) non-profit volunteer service organization founded in September 2021 to assist SCDNR to restore and enhance the safe public use and enjoyment of the land while preserving and protecting its natural resources.
+So far, our volunteers have collected more than 3.5 tons of litter, pressure washed graffiti off the rock, and are now restoring patina and native plant habitats to protect the rock as part of a sustainable master plan.
+Join us in shifting the culture from vandalism to conservation.

 History

-Launched our website at the first Annual Meeting on April 26, held at Table Rock State Park Headquarters.
+Launched the website at our first Annual Meeting on April 26.

 • 2022